InstituteforDiseaseModeling/covasim/README.md

 2. (Optional) Create and activate a virtual environment.

-3. Navigate to the root of the repository install the Covasim Python package using one of the following options:
+3. Navigate to the root of the repository and install the Covasim Python package using one of the following options:

     *   To install with webapp support (recommended):